What are guarantees of origin?

 On 4 January 2023, the German government also passed a new Guarantees of Origin Register Act.
 This provides for the establishment of a register of guarantees of origin for gas and hydrogen as well as a register for heating or cooling from renewable energy sources.
 The ordinance is also referred to as the Gas Heating and Cooling Guarantee of Origin Register Ordinance.

-Just like a real birth certificate, a green electricity certificate also states the origin in facts and figures.
-This means that the proof of origin certifies how and where the green electricity was produced.
+Just like a real birth certificate, a renewable electricity certificate also states the origin in facts and figures.
+This means that the proof of origin certifies how and where the renewable electricity was produced.
 It also contains information about how the electricity was produced, for example the location and age of the generation plant.
 Such information may be important later on, for example for the awarding of quality labels for green electricity.

 Every guarantee of origin for electricity must contain the following data: